-I have a great little ice cream maker, but haven’t felt motivated to pull it out lately and instead have been using the Super Simple Ice Cream recipe from Eagle brand.
-It’s the one where you mixed condensed milk with flavorings, then whip the cream separately and fold it in.
+I have a great little ice cream maker, but haven't felt motivated to pull it out lately.
+Instead I've been using a no-churn recipe from Eagle Brand.
+It's the one where you mixed condensed milk with flavorings, whip the cream separately, then fold it in.
 The theory is that you are adding the air yourself, negating the need for the machine.
 The technique works really well, and I love being able to whip up relatively small batches of ice cream that I can customize and pour into molds or pans.
-In this case, I added Oreos and vanilla and poured the ice cream directly into a pan which I’d lined with cake (and plastic wrap so that it could be lifted up and out!).
-It’s Oreo Ice Cream Cake!

 Oreo Ice Cream Cake